NatCATModeling/R4H2O/manuscript/3_r4h2o_case_study_1.md

 Please note that there is no one correct way to calculate percentiles.
 The most suitable method depends on the distribution of the population and the purpose of the analysis.
 In this case study, the method is prescribed by the regulator.

+The `percentiles.R` script in the `casestudy1` folder compares the Weibull method with the results from Excel.

 ## Analysing the case study
 The sections below explain how to analyse an example data set with turbidity data for compliance with the Victorian Safe Drinking Water Regulations.
 The data and the code is available in the [GitHub](https://github.com/pprevos/R4H2O/tree/master/casestudy1) repository.
 Before we determine the relevant statistics, we need to load and explore the data.